-Load testing is a software testing type performed to determine a system's behavior under normal, increased, and anticipated peak load conditions.
-Being performed before the commercial exploitation of the system, load testing helps assure that no sudden performance losses will occur later (in about a year), when the system is loaded with data.
+Load testing is a software testing type performed to determine a system's performance under normal, increased, and anticipated peak load conditions.
+If load testing is performed before the commercial exploitation of the system, it helps assure that no sudden performance losses will occur later (in about a year), when the system is loaded with data.

-Stress testing is a software testing type that determines robustness of software beyond the limits of normal operation, i.e. under stress conditions like large input data amounts, disk space shortage or execution on a low-performance processor.
+Stress testing is a software testing type that determines robustness of software beyond the limits of normal operation.
+It checks programs under stress conditions like large input data amounts, disk space shortage or execution on a low-performance processor.

-Stress testing is also performed on a customized solution and server group to evaluate its ability to serve many users at a time.
-It is not only the server group which is checked by stress tests but also the influence of software customization on the system performance in general and its fault-tolerance.
+Stress testing is also performed on a customized solution and server group to evaluate its ability to serve many users at once.
+Stress tests check not only the server group but also the impact of software customization on the system performance in general and its fault tolerance.
 This testing type requires a network of several computers emulating activity of a group of users.

-Stability/endurance/soak testing is a software testing type that determines stability of software during a long testing time under medium (anticipated) workload.
+Stability/endurance/soak testing is a software testing type that checks stability of software during a long testing time under medium workload.